ClickCease

 Step 5: Handle the Closing and Loan Payoff

-Everyone gets paid, and your mortgage finally disappears from your life during closing.
+Everyone gets paid, and your mortgage finally disappears during closing.

 The title company handles all the money transfers and coordinates with your lender to pay off your loan.
-You’ll sign paperwork for what feels like hours, but most of it just confirms stuff you already agreed to.
+You’ll sign paperwork for hours, but most of it just confirms stuff you already agreed to.

 Your mortgage company will send you a document proving the loan is completely paid off.
-Keep that paper somewhere safe because it’s your proof that you don’t owe them anything anymore.
+Keep that paper somewhere safe because it proves you don’t owe them anything anymore.

-The whole process (from accepted offer to final closing) usually takes about a month or two.
+The process (from accepted offer to final closing) usually takes about a month or two.

 What Are Your Selling Options When You Sell Your Home with a Mortgage

-You’ve got multiple ways to get rid of your house, and honestly, they all have their own special brand of chaos.
-You just have to pick the chaos that works best for your specific situation.
+You’ve got multiple ways to get rid of your house; honestly, they all have their own special brand of chaos.
+You just have to pick the chaos that best suits your situation.

 Traditional Sale with an Estate Agent